Tommy Young remembers the first time he went to Oil Can Harry’s.

-Young also worked at Oil Can Harry’s more than 34 years, including 25 years as manager.
-During his first night at the club, Young was offered as job as a bar back, and eventually, worked his way up to manager.
+Young also worked at Oil Can Harry’s more than 34 years, including 25 years as lead bartender and event planner..
+During his first night at the club, Young was offered as job as a bar back, and accepted it.

 To the patrons who frequented the 52-year-old historic gay watering hole, which was renowned for it’s Friday night country line dancing or Saturday night disco parties, it was more than a bar or a dance club.
 It was a safe space.

 “It was a community.
 Throughout all these years, that’s where people met their boyfriends, made new friends,” says Rick Dominguez, 56, who was the club’s resident DJ since 1993.
 “I attended hundreds of weddings of gay couples who met at the club.”

 The club’s early days coincided with the dawn of the LGBTQ civil rights movement and sexual revolution.
 It also was the days of Donna Summer, Thelma Houston, and Gloria Gaynor, whose disco hits caused many fanny bumpers on the dancefloor.

 In Los Angeles and the Valley, people felt freer and safer to frequent gay spaces not located in an out-of-the-way industrial area or down a dark alley and hidden behind a nondescript door.

 “During the 1970s and 1980s, it was superstardom with lines of people up the street,” Young says.
 “People would call asking what was a good time to arrive, and we would say, Get here by 9 p.m. or you won’t get in.”

 If those walls could talk, they would share more than five decades of LGBTQ history.
 (A process is underway to have the site designated a cultural-historic monument.)

 Instead, here are seven things you didn’t know about Oil Can Harry’s.